Gruiformes / Rallidae / Gallicrex

 Description

-Adult males measure 43 cm in length and weigh between 476-650 g.
-They display primarily black-grey plumage with bright red legs, bill, extended frontal shield, and horn-colored head projection.
-Young males start buff-colored and darken progressively as they mature, developing yellow bills and green legs.
-Females are considerably smaller at 36 cm and 298-434 g, featuring dark brown upperparts and paler underparts with streaked and barred markings.
-They have yellow bills and green legs.
-The downy chicks are black like all rail chicks.
-This species possesses a distinctive laterally flattened body, long toes for navigating soft substrates, and a short tail.
-The plumage is relatively soft and loose, typical of rails that frequent dense wetland vegetation.
+Adult males are 43 cm (17 in) long and weigh 476–650 g (1.049–1.433 lb).
+They have mainly black-grey plumage with red legs, bill, extended frontal shield, and horn.
+Young males are buff, darkening as they mature, with yellow bills and green legs.
+Females are smaller at 36 cm (14 in) and 298–434 g (10.5–15.3 oz), dark brown above and paler below, with streaked and barred plumage.
+Their bill is yellow and legs are green.
+Downy chicks are black.
+The body is flattened laterally, with long toes and a short tail.

 Identification